roncewind/sz-jupyter/README.md

-# sz-jupyter
+# sz-jupyter is a work in progress

 # TL;DR

-Learn Senzing API.
+Interactively learn the Senzing API.
 - Run: `docker run -it -p 8888:8888 --rm --name jupyter roncewind/sz-jupyter`
 - Open link (cmd-click on mac)